 Good balance is essential for injury prevention and for performing many of our daily activities.
-Imagine if you didn’t feel safe or confident to climb on a stool, use the stairs or share the sidewalk with people moving faster than you.
+Imagine if you didn’t feel safe or confident climbing on a stool, using the stairs, or sharing the sidewalk with people moving faster than you.
 Improved balance can ensure you’re able to enjoy these daily activities without fear.

 Most fall-related injuries are due to poor balance.
-A simple fall can cause serious injury such as a broken arm, wrist, ankle or hip.
+A simple fall can cause serious injuries such as a broken arm, wrist, ankle or hip.
 Some falls even result in head injury.

 Stand with your feet shoulder-width apart.
 Shift your weight to the side from foot to foot, lifting the non-weight-bearing foot off the floor.
 Hold the position on each leg for up to 60 seconds (start with 5 seconds).

 Stand, with your feet about 6 inches apart, hands on your hips.
 Lift one leg off the ground and hold for up to 60 seconds.
 Variations:

 - Flamingo: touch the front of your right foot to the back of your left ankle, slide your right foot up your calf as high as comfortable, hold.
 Switch feet.

 - Side lift: raise one foot straight out to the side to a comfortable height, slowly bend your knee pushing your heel back and hold.
 Switch legs and do the other side.

 Stand with your feet about 6 inches apart and your hands at your sides.
 Lift your left arm and your right foot out to the side at the same time, hold for 10-60 seconds.
 Switch sides and repeat.
 Try raising your arm and leg to the front, to the back, or your arm to the front and your leg to the back.
 Reach your arm to the ceiling and your leg to the side.
 Any way you mix it up will help to improve your balance.